 The authority must take all reasonable steps to agree how needs should be met with the adult concerned.
-It should seek to minimise disruption for people receiving care, in line with the wellbeing principle (see Promoting Wellbeing) and, although authorities have discretion about how to meet needs, the aim should be to provide a service as similar as possible to the previous one.
+It should seek to minimise disruption for people receiving care, in line with the wellbeing principle (see Promoting Wellbeing chapter) and, although authorities have discretion about how to meet needs, the aim should be to provide a service as similar as possible to the previous one.

 An authority has the power, where it considers it necessary, to discharge the temporary duty, to request that the provider, or anyone involved in the provider’s business as it thinks appropriate, to supply it with the information it needs.
 This may involve, for example, up to date records of the people who are receiving services from that provider, to help the local authority to identify those who may require its support.

 The authority should act promptly to meet people’s needs.
 The lack of a needs assessment or carer’s assessment (see Assessment chapter) or a financial assessment (see Charging and Financial Assessment chapter) for a person must not be a barrier to action.
 Neither is it necessary to complete those assessments before or whilst taking action.

 The local authority must meet needs irrespective of whether those needs would meet the eligibility criteria.